- Co-founder and Vice Chairman of the Board, Learn.net

 While away from business, he’s not far from technology.
 Jim and his wife Marilyn, a PhD scientist and successful entrepreneur, endowed the Apollo Grant at Trinity School in 2000.
 The primary purpose of the Grant is to bring inspiring engineers, innovators, explorers and scientists to the school to spend a day with the students.
 Past “Apollo Residents” have included Frida Waara, who led the first unassisted, all female expedition by dog sled to the North Pole; Dana Yoerger, underwater robotics engineer, who was on Bob Ballard’s team that found the Titanic and went on to discover deep ocean volcanos and unique life forms off the Galapagos Islands; and Col. Pamela Melroy, USAF test pilot and astronaut, who flew three missions on the Space Shuttle.

 Similarly, in 2007 Jim and Marilyn were founding sponsors of the Westminster “WiredCats” high school robotics team.
 Based on the Team’s success in regional competitions their first season, they qualified for the International Championship.
-The Blacks have continued to support the Team, and every year since 2008, the WiredCats have qualified for the International Championship, including the current year, 2016.
+The Blacks have continued to support the Team, and every year since 2008, the WiredCats have qualified for the International Championship, including this current year.

 Jim earned bachelor and master degrees in engineering from MIT and an MBA from Harvard Business School.
 His career started with the Apollo program in 1969, and he also served as a captain in the Air Force during the Vietnam era.
 In the Air Force, he qualified as an expert marksman.